About Us

 ______________________________________________

-Every year, the Wings Over the Rockies Nature Festival is celebrated in the Upper Columbia Valley in early May.
+Every year, the Wings over the Rockies Nature Festival is celebrated in the Upper Columbia Valley in early May.

 In the words of our patron, Robert Bateman, the world-famous wildlife artist and environmentalist:

-“The Wings Over the Rockies Nature Festival’ conjures up an image of all that is great about Canada… spectacular scenery, abundant nature and a warm, human spirit of getting together in a worthy cause.
+“The Wings over the Rockies Nature Festival’ conjures up an image of all that is great about Canada… spectacular scenery, abundant nature and a warm, human spirit of getting together in a worthy cause.
 The world over, when people think of Canada, they think of the glory of the Rockies.
 When you combine this with the upper reaches of the mighty Columbia, you have an unsurpassed natural setting.
 The continuous wetlands along the river are perfect as breeding areas and staging places for a significant number of bird species.
 This and the many other habitats provide a variety of ecosystems which will bring joy to any naturalist.
 But the idea of this festival goes far beyond a “get-together” of serious naturalists.
 It is an ideal chance for everyone to learn and share the excitement of nature “in the flesh” so to speak.”

 This ecosystem grows in value every day as other places like it disappear.
 A celebration of its wonder and beauty must respect its fragility and ensure that its natural values are protected for the future.
 Wings Over the Rockies is a festival that contributes to a long-term vision of sustainability for our communities – balancing the needs of human and natural systems.